Chill420

 Almost always illegal

-Parks, sidewalks, beaches, and federal land are off-limits.
+Parks, sidewalks, beaches, and all federal land are off-limits, even in recreational states.

 Vehicles